-OnePlus Android 8.0 Oreo Updates
+OnePlus Android 8.0 Oreo Updates (and 8.1)

-Sadly though, the company confirmed the update to Android 8.0 Oreo is the last update for the OnePlus 3 and 3T.
-Those phones will still get maintenance and security updates, but nothing further than Android O. A similar situation to the OnePlus 2 Nougat update, which has users frustrated.
+Sadly though, the company also confirmed the update to Android 8 Oreo is the last update for the OnePlus 3 and 3T.
+Those phones will still get maintenance and security updates, but they will not see Android P. A similar situation to the OnePlus 2 Nougat update, which has users frustrated.
 Hopefully, OnePlus will change this policy in the near future.

-OnePlus Android 8.0 Oreo Beta
+OnePlus Android P Beta

-What’s New in Android 8.0 Oreo
+What’s New in Android 8 Oreo

 There are lots of new Android O features that you can use to do more with your phone and tablet.
 Users will enjoy bundled notifications that are easier to manage or the new picture-in-picture mode for video.
 Essentially allowing you to watch a video (or video chat) while doing other things on the phone at the same time.
 There are changes to the icons, an easy text selection tool, and auto-fill in apps like Google Chrome.
 Not to mention faster performance and big changes to make your battery last longer.